GSA/notifications-api/docs/all.md

 ### Deploying to the sandbox

-If this is the first time you have used Terraform in this repository, you will first have to hook you copy of Terraform up to our remote state.
+If this is the first time you have used Terraform in this repository, you will first have to hook your copy of Terraform up to our remote state.
 Follow [Retrieving existing bucket credentials](https://github.com/GSA/notifications-api/tree/main/terraform#retrieving-existing-bucket-credentials).

 1. Set up services:
     ```